 Visit our blog for the most up to date information regarding our roadmap, and view our blog posts for announcements and development updates.

 Where is district0x based?

-The district0x founders are based in San Francisco and in Thailand.
-Additional core team members are based out of the USA and Russia.
+The district0x founders are based in San Francisco.
+Additional core team members are based out of the USA and Europe.

 How can I get involved?

 You can join our slack channel, submit a proposal on github for the next district you would like to see created, comment on and give feedback to existing proposals, and you can signal with your DNT using Carbon vote on which proposals that you would like to see implemented on the network next.

 The name district0x is derived from two things.
 "Districts" are the marketplaces and communities that serve as building blocks of the network.
 "0x" is an homage to the Ethereum network as the first two symbols that make up all Ethereum addresses.
 The "0x" prefix is used throughout computer science as the beginning of hash values.